Grow your super with your savings

 You may be able to claim a personal tax deduction for these contributions.
-Once you claim an after-tax contribution (also known as a non-concessional contribution) it will be treated as a pre-tax contribution (also known as a concessional contribution).
-You may be able to claim up to $25,000 in after-tax contributions each financial year (this cap will increase to $27,500 on 1 July 2021 as a result of indexation), however this cap also includes any other pre-tax or employer contributions made during the financial year so you should consider the amount of deductible contributions you make in light of these other contributions.
+Once you claim a deduction for an after-tax contribution (also known as a non-concessional contribution) it will be treated as a pre-tax contribution (also known as a concessional contribution).
+You may be able to claim up to $27,500 in after-tax contributions each financial year, however this cap also includes any other pre-tax or employer contributions made during the financial year so you should consider the amount of deductible contributions you make in light of these other contributions.
 To make a claim, complete a notice of intent before you lodge your tax return.

 You can submit a notice of intent via your online account

 Once you log in to your account.
 Select Manage account, scroll down to “Notice of intent to claim a tax deduction for personal super contributions’ and complete the short online form.

 To be eligible to claim a tax deduction, you must

 - have made a personal contribution to super during the financial year

 - you must be between age 18 and 75